Abby Mader

 Program Manager

-Pete is a Senior Program Coordinator at SUMC supporting a range of research projects including the Mobility-On-Demand Learning Center, a national analysis of mobility partnerships, and a job access study in Texas.
+Pete is a Program Manager at SUMC supporting a range of research projects including the Mobility-On-Demand Learning Center, a national analysis of mobility partnerships, and a job access study in Texas.
 Pete brings a data-driven approach to problem solving from his previous career as an engineer.

 After completing his Bachelor of Science in Mechanical Engineering at the University of Maryland, Pete worked as a manufacturing engineer in the automotive and healthcare industries.
 He came to SUMC as a research fellow while completing his Master of Science in Civil Engineering from the University of Illinois at Chicago.